EXCESSIVE SWEATING OR HYPERHIDROSIS

 • Psychotherapy.

 • Botox injections.
-Botox injections are an effective and rapid solution that does not cause social exclusion.
+Botox injections are a fast and effective solution that does not cause social downtime.

 image excessive perspiration treatment with botox